OUR COVID-19 INITIATIVES

 The lockdown prevents us from accessing our primary place of work — schools.
 Not only are children losing valuable learning time for cognitive development, but they are also missing out on a meal they would have received at school.
-To mitigate the risk to their academic development, within our SAgo2school Programme we are promoted the Go2School@home Programme.
-We were moving quickly to distribute
+To mitigate the risk to their academic development, we are promoting the Go2School@home Project within our SAgo2school Programme.
+We are moving quickly to distribute

 worksheets, books, and educational material

 A Pack of Coloured Chalk

 A Pack of Wax Crayons